 Rohini’s Comments at The Annual Desh Apnayen Awards Ceremony

-0:09:58.4 S1: So he was certainly not wealthy, but both of them had wealth of mind.
-My father’s father joined Gandhiji when Gandhiji made his first clarion call for volunteers to come to Champaran in 1917, he was among the first people to go there and was there with Kasturba and Gandhiji for several months.
-They built schools, they built toilets, they did a lot of work and then my grandfather joined the freedom movement.
-But always we were told that wealth is not what you aspire to, you aspire to high thinking.
-So when I came into so much wealth, I was very confused, “What should I do?”
-Because I was on the other side before, and then I was on this side now.
+I was very lucky because Infosys, the company my husband set up with Narayana Murthy and others, became very successful.
+But the success was not immediate, it was only after 15 years that Infosys succeeded wildly and beyond anybody’s expectations.
+And I had made a very early investment.
+From my small amount of money which I had in Infosys, I turned into a wealthy woman.
+But in my family, wealth was not considered something to be very proud of when I was growing up.
+My maternal grandfather was very wealthy and did a lot of philanthropy, and my paternal grandfather, Babasaheb Soman, was a lawyer who helped his clients settle issues out of court and so he got no fees.
+He joined Gandhiji when Gandhiji made his first clarion call for volunteers to come to Champaran in 1917.
+My grandfather was among the first people to go and was there with Kasturba and Gandhiji for several months.
+They built schools and toilets and did a lot of work there, after which my grandfather joined the freedom movement.
+So we were always told that wealth is not what you aspire to, you aspire to high thinking.
+When I came into so much wealth, I was very confused about what to do because I was on the other side before, and now I was on this side.
 Now I was the wealthy one.
-And it took me a long time, my young friends, to accept that wealth because it was ethical wealth.
+It took me a long time to accept that wealth because it was ethical wealth.
 It came about the right way.
 And what was the responsibility of that wealth in society?
-I slowly learned, not quickly, slowly learned that, that wealth, I was only a trustee of that wealth, and that, that wealth has to be used for society.
+I slowly learned that I was only a trustee of that wealth, and that it must be used for society.